mozilla/terraform-modules/README.md

 ### Documentation

-A `README.md` is required for each module, and CI will automatically regenerate it using the [tf-docs github action](https://github.com/terraform-docs/gh-actions).
+A `README.md` is required for each module, and CI will automatically regenerate it using the [tf-docs github action](https://github.com/terraform-docs/gh-actions) if your module has a `.terraform-docs.yml`.
 To include non-generated content in your README, place it outside the `<!-- BEGIN_TF_DOCS -->` block.

 ## Using these modules